 There are certain levels of Test case writing process as stated below:

 Level 1: In this level, you will write the basic test cases from the available specification and user documentation.

 Level 3: This is the stage in which you will group some test cases and write a test procedure.
-The test procedure is nothing but a group of small test cases maximum of 10.
+The test procedure is nothing but a group of small test cases, may be maximum of 10.

 Level 4: Automation of the project.
-This will minimize human interaction with the system and thus QA can focus on currently updated functionalities to test rather than remaining busy with regression testing.
+This will minimize human interaction with the system and thus the QA can focus on the currently updated functionalities to test rather than remaining busy with Regression testing.